Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Does Oil Expire Sitting in the Engine?

 Yes — and it catches out low-mileage drivers.
-If you drive 5,000 km a year or less, you'll hit the time limit (usually 12 months for full synthetic) before the distance limit.
+If you drive 3,000 miles a year or less, you'll hit the time limit (usually 12 months for full synthetic) before the distance limit.
 Oil that sits in a hot-then-cold engine absorbs moisture and its antioxidants deplete through oxidation.
 Change it at the time limit regardless of the odometer.
 The same applies to a car parked over a year — change the oil before regular use, however clean the dipstick looks.

 Finding Your Real Interval